ygoe/NetRevisionTask/README.md

 **NrtErrorOnModifiedRepoPattern**: string, default: “”.

-Specifies a case-insensitive Regex pattern string matching the build configuration string to trigger a build error if the repository contains modifications.
+Specifies a case-insensitive RegEx pattern string matching the build configuration string to trigger a build error if the repository contains modifications.
 If the string is empty, the functionality is disabled.

 ### Revision format